Gymnastics at the 2011 Summer Universiade

-Gymnastics will be contested at the 2011 Summer Universiade from August 13 to August 22 at the Bao'an District Gym (artistic and rhythmic competitions) and the Futain Sports Park Gym (aerobic competitions) in Shenzhen, China.
+Gymnastics was contested at the 2011 Summer Universiade from August 13 to August 22 at the Bao'an District Gym (artistic and rhythmic competitions) and the Futain Sports Park Gym (aerobic competitions) in Shenzhen, China.
 In artistic gymnastics, team, individual all-around, and individual events were held for both men and women.
 In rhythmic gymnastics, individual and group competitions were held.
 In aerobic gymnastics, mixed pairs, trios, group, aero-dance, and aero-step competitions were held.